 Herringbone Half Double Crochet Stitch Tutorial

-What I love most about the amazing hhdc stitch is that it gives the appearance of slanted lines with a really, really simple switch of a step in a normal hdc stitch.
+What I love most about this amazing herringbone stitch is that it gives the appearance of slanted lines with a really, really simple switch of a step in a normal hdc stitch.
 After inserting your hook into the next stitch, instead of looping over and pulling just through that stitch, you ALSO pull through the first loop that is already on your hook.
 It might sound confusing, but it’s actually quite easy once you learn how!

 If you’ve been crocheting awhile, it might feel awkward at first working the herringbone half double crochet stitch.
 Pulling through that first loop might even feel jerky and wrong.
 In all honesty, I can’t manage to do it in one fell swoop–I sort of pull through the stitch and then give another tug to get through the 1st loop.
 But I absolutely love watching that beautiful pattern emerge and that little bit of hassle is totally work the finished look!